medialab-ku/medialab-ku.github.io/english/index.md

 ## News
 #### 2023.01
-* A paper is accepted for EuroGraphics 2023.
+* A paper is accepted for Eurographics 2023.

 #### 2022.10
 * A paper is accepted for ACM VRST 2022.